EliLopez4774/Spotify-Charts-2023-EDA/README.md

 ![image](https://github.com/user-attachments/assets/e09f758f-941e-4d8d-bc50-bfaa420c07ca)

-There is a faint growth, although it is scattered thoroughly, it could be seen as following a general direction.
-An then, as for the valence and acousticness, there is only an 8% correlation, which is pretty low, but higher than the 2% and 0.2% from the streams to attributes correlation.
+There is a faint growth; although it is scattered thoroughly, it could be seen as following a general direction.
+Then, as for the valence and acoustics, there is only an 8% correlation, which is pretty low but higher than the 2% and 0.2% from the streams to attributes correlation.
 This was the graph as visualized of the valence and acousticness;

 ![image](https://github.com/user-attachments/assets/9c4e0598-32f6-43c0-ae82-382903d0a762)